 cocoa powder go bad

-Does Cocoa Powder Go Bad and Expire?
+Does Cocoa Powder Go Bad?
+Shelf Life and Storage Tips

 If all that stands between you and the finished chocolate cake is cocoa powder that has expired, don’t worry.
 You can probably use it without fear.